mindspore-lab/mindone/examples/opensora_pku/README.md

 #### Standalone Training

-After downloading the datasets and preparing the pretrained weight, you can revise the `--video_path` in the training script to the video folder path of your downloaded dataset.
+The first-stage training is conducted on 25-frame 256×256 videos of the [K400](https://github.com/cvdfoundation/kinetics-dataset) dataset. you can revise the `--video_path` in the training script to the video folder path of your downloaded dataset.
 This will allow the training script to load all video files under `video_path` in a **recursive manner**, and use them as the training data.
 Make sure the `--load_from_checkpoint` is set to the pretrained weight, e.g., `pretrained/causal_vae_488_init.ckpt`.

 <details>